 Summary of the programme

-The board proposes that the general meeting resolves to adopt LTIP 2016.
-LTIP 2016 is proposed to include in total 227 senior executives and other key employees within the Bravida group.
-The participants in LTIP 2016 are required to invest in the group by acquiring shares in Bravida Holding AB (publ) (“Saving Shares”).
+The board proposes that the general meeting resolves to adopt LTIP 2018.
+LTIP 2018 is proposed to include not more than 200 senior executives and other key employees within the Bravida group.
+The participants in LTIP 2018 are required to invest in the group by acquiring shares in Bravida Holding AB (publ) (“Saving Shares”).
 These Saving Shares are received by way of purchase of ordinary shares in Bravida at market value in accordance with the terms set out under “Personal investment” below or transfer of ordinary shares that such participant already holds.
-The participants will thereafter be granted the opportunity to receive ordinary shares free of charge in accordance with LTIP 2016, so called “Performance Shares” in accordance with the terms set out below.
+The participants will thereafter be granted the opportunity to receive ordinary shares free of charge in accordance with LTIP 2018, so called “Performance Shares” in accordance with the terms set out below.

 In the event that delivery of Performance Shares cannot be achieved at reasonable costs, with reasonable administrative efforts or due to market conditions, participants may instead be offered a cash-based settlement.

 In order to participate in LTIP 2018, the participant must have made a private investment by acquiring Saving Shares at market value and for a value of not less than SEK 30,000 and up to SEK 300,000 depending on the participants’ position in the group and in accordance with what is further described below.
 For each Saving Share held under LTIP 2018, the company will grant the participants a certain amount of rights to Performance Shares, meaning rights to receive Performance Shares free of charge (“Rights”).
 The number of Rights each participant’s Saving Shares entitles to depends on (i) which category each participant belongs to and (ii) the company’s fulfilment of the performance conditions.
 A participant cannot receive more than five Performance Shares per Saving Share.